machikolacey/composermlacey/README.md

 # Defensive Features

--   This website has quantity limit on product app, so an user is not able to add more then 30 products.
+-   This website has quantity limit on product app (0 - 30).
+If an user change minimun length or max length on front-end and enters a number out of range, add_to_bag function will limit the number within the range.

 # Credits